 All our dental practices offer the CDBS

-From January 2014 the Medicare Teen Dental Plan was replaced by the Child Dental Benefit Schedule (CDBS).
-The CDBS is a dental benefits program for eligible children between the ages of 2 and 17 which provides $700 in benefits for basic dental services.
-The two year period starts at the beginning of the calendar year and there is no rollover: that is, if there is any of the $700 left at the end of the two years it cannot be used in the next two year period.
+The two year period starts at the beginning of the calendar year and there is no rollover.
+That is, if there is any of the $1,052 left at the end of the two years it cannot be used in the next two year period.

-When you are making an appointment at our one of CDC dental practices please let us know you are seeking treatment under this scheme.
-This will allow our front desk team to prepare the paperwork necessary for you to claim the CDBS, and provided that you don’t reach your limit there will be no out of pocket expenses.
+When you are making an appointment at our one of Coastal Dental Care practices please let us know you are seeking treatment under this scheme.
+This will allow our front desk team to prepare the paperwork necessary for you to claim the CDBS.
+This will as insure you won’t reach your limit and there will be no out of pocket expenses.

-The Child Dental Benefit Schedule covers basic dental services such as:
+The Child Dental Benefits Schedule covers basic dental services such as:

 - Root canal therapy

-What can’t the Child Dental Benefit Schedule be used for?
+What can’t the Child Dental Benefits Schedule be used for?

 Who can claim the CDBS?

-If you would like to know, please contact your local CDC dental practice.
+If you would like to know more, please contact your local Coastal Dental Care practice.